 - Apps and websites: make a few extra bucks in your spare time.

 Let’s dive in!

 Earning Money as a Competitive Gamer

 Earning money as a competitive gamer is the equivalent of being a professional athlete.
-Professional gamers can earn up to $200 a day in prize money, but people will also pay to watch you play.
+Professional gamers can earn substantial prize money, but people will also pay to watch you play.

 There are a few ways you can make money live streaming yourself playing games on Twitch.
 One way is by adding a donation button to your channel, similar to Patreon donations for podcasters.